vladstudennikov/queueManagementSystem/README.md

 3. Usertypes in the app: operator, monitor, admin, superuser.
 Data about each user, their logins and passwords are stored in the database.

 4. How queue management system works from client`s side:
 When customer come to the establishment, he should enter the queue, which could be done with the help of administrator.
 Each visitor in the queue has a number, we can say that the visitor in the queue is represented by this particular number.
-Let's call this number as the position in the queue.
+Lets call this number as the position in the queue.
 Suppose after entering the queue customer`s position is 6.
 After the visitor has queued, his number will appear in the queue shown on a screen.

 ![image](https://github.com/vladstudennikov/queueManagementSystem/assets/91913216/67be4a7e-358c-46a5-aa42-adf57a26fb02)

-When a customer is ready to be served, his number will appear in the center of a screen with the workplace`s id and would disappear from the queue.
+When a customer is ready to be served, his number will appear in the center of a screen with the workplaces id and would disappear from the queue.
 Customer should come to the workplace where he can be served.
-When customer is served, his id and workplace`s id would disappear:
+When customer is served, his id and workplaces id would disappear:

 ![image](https://github.com/vladstudennikov/queueManagementSystem/assets/91913216/d81519d5-8a64-495f-a405-066b6d018680)